How Civil Wars Start

 How Civil Wars Start: And How to Stop Them is a book by Barbara F. Walter, published in 2022.
-It posits that domestic conflicts can arise from lack of democracy.
+It posits that domestic conflicts are likely to arise in both anocratic countries (countries she defines as neither democratic nor autocratic) and countries with identitarian politics.

 Background

 Barbara F. Walter is a professor of international relations at the University of California, San Diego.
 She wrote in the book that she initially began pondering the concept of an impending civil war in 2018, during Donald Trump's tenure as president of the United States, but her viewpoint was not entertained by her colleagues at the time.

 Synopsis

 Walter argues that the United States is in danger of becoming an autocracy, although she does not expect a conflict in the United States like the American Civil War in terms of scale.
 In comparison, she analyzes the circumstances that led to the conflicts in Yugoslavia, the Philippines, and Iraq.
 Walter also analyzes the democracy of the United States through a "polity index"; this is a scale from -10 to +10, where -10 is an autocracy and +10 is a democracy.
 According to Walter, the U.S. has gone from +10 a few years before the book was written to +5 when it was published, making the current United States an anocracy—a partial democracy.
 She pictures a scene that would occur in 2028, in which wildfires burn in California and bombs are set off nationwide.

 Walter writes about the impact of social media on tensions in the United States, arguing that it unites extremists and creates division.
 She also talks about "ethnic entrepreneurs", who gain following by exploiting cultural and ethnic tensions.